bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/paypal-smart-buttons.md

 <!-- theme: warning -->

-### Store Design Customization
+### Page Builder Customization
-> Adding the above keys to the <span class="fn">config.json</span> file will enable Smart Buttons on a Stencil theme, however, the merchant will **not** be able to customize button styles with Store Design unless setting configurations are added to the <span class="fn">schema.json</span> file.
+> Adding the above keys to the <span class="fn">config.json</span> file will enable Smart Buttons on a Stencil theme, however, the merchant will **not** be able to customize button styles with Page Builder unless setting configurations are added to the <span class="fn">schema.json</span> file.

 </div>
 </div>
 </div>

-<a id="store-design"></a>
+<a id="page-builder"></a>

-## Enabling Smart Buttons Customization via Store Design
+## Enabling Smart Buttons Customization via Page Builder

-Merchants who enable PayPal powered by Braintree and PayPal Express Checkout can also customize PayPal Smart Buttons via Store Design.
-As a theme developer, you can enable PayPal Smart Buttons customization via [Store Design](/stencil-docs/stencil-theme-editor/schema-json-metadata), by appending the following object to the <span class="fn">schema.json</span> file:
+Merchants who enable PayPal powered by Braintree and PayPal Express Checkout can also customize PayPal Smart Buttons via Page Builder.
+As a theme developer, you can enable PayPal Smart Buttons customization via [Page Builder](/stencil-docs/stencil-theme-editor/schema-json-metadata), by appending the following object to the <span class="fn">schema.json</span> file:

 <div class="HubBlock-header">
     <div class="HubBlock-header-title flex items-center">
-        <div class="HubBlock-header-name">Addition to schema.json file in order to enable Store Design customization</div>
+        <div class="HubBlock-header-name">Addition to schema.json file in order to enable Page Builder customization</div>
     </div><div class="HubBlock-header-subtitle">schema.json</div>
 </div>

 <!--
-title: "Addition to schema.json file in order to enable Store Design customization"
+title: "Addition to schema.json file in order to enable Page Builder customization"
 subtitle: "schema.json"
 lineNumbers: true
 -->